 With origins as a Technical Institute first formed in 1909, Loughborough University received its Royal Charter in 1966.
 Then called ‘Loughborough University of Technology’, it was the country’s first technological university.

 Loughborough has performed well in each of the national league tables published this year; the University leapt to 6th place out of the UK’s 123 universities (Guardian 2018).
 Loughborough is proud to have won University of the Year WhatUni 2015 as well as the awards for Best Student Union and Best Accommodation.

 We have welcomed Kenyan students to Loughborough for decades, and have numerous scholarship opportunities from partial merit awards through to the 90% Dean’s Award Scholarship, specifically for courses on our London campus.
-In September 2015, we look forward to welcoming students to our London campus for the first time, with our launch of Loughborough University in London (LUiL).
+In September 2015, we welcomed students to our London campus for the first time, with our launch of Loughborough University London.

 Loughborough offer a range of scholarships for students from Nigeria, including a 100% African Development Trust Scholarship available for Postgraduate students.
 More information about our scholarship offerings can be found here.